-Applicants for Implementation and Cleanup and Remediation projects that involve access to private property must demonstrate landowner permission to access the site.
-Implementation and Cleanup and Remediation projects conducting on-the-ground work must submit documentation showing that they will have adequate tenure to, and site control of, the properties to be improved or restored for at least 10 years.
+Applicants must demonstrate landowner permission to access the project site.
+Projects conducting on-the-ground work must submit documentation showing that they will have adequate tenure to, and site control of, the properties to be improved for at least 10 years.
 When an applicant does not have tenure at the time of proposal submission, the applicant must submit a proposed agreement template, memorandum of understanding, or landowner permission form with the proposal submission.
 If awarded, an executed site access agreement is required prior to execution of the grant agreement.